 Head of outreach

-Peyton is a sophomore at Texas Christian University from Springfield, Missouri where he graduated from Kickapoo High School.
+Peyton is a junior at Texas Christian University from Springfield, Missouri where he graduated from Kickapoo High School.
 He is currently on the pre-med track and majoring in Biology.
 Following graduation, Peyton is hoping to attend medical school and pursue a career as a family physician.
 He has always had a passion for service, and hopes to be able to provide help with medicine on a global level when he is older.

-Jake Lynn is a sophomore Biology Major, Chemistry and Spanish in the Health Professions Minor, on the Pre-Medicine Track at Texas Christian University.
+Jake Lynn is a junior Biology Major, Chemistry and Spanish in the Health Professions Minor, on the Pre-Medicine Track at Texas Christian University.
 Jake graduated from Rockhurst High School in Kansas City, Missouri.
 After graduation, Jake plans on attending Medical School in Texas and pursing a career as a cardiologist.
 Jake has a passion for serving others and has attended two services trips to build homes for those in need, one to Robbins, Tennessee to work with Habitat for Humanity and one to San Andres Itzapa, Guatemala with his church.
 In high school Jake was a 2-time recipient of the R-Award in recognition for his commitment to service in high school.
 Most recently, Jake spent this past summer working an internship at Bishop Sullivan Center, a local non-profit organization which helps provide food, financial aid, and job opportunities for individuals and families in Kansas City.